-Dylann Roof case: Jury to be picked
+Dylann Roof case: FBI investigates mystery letters

 What is the possible punishment?

-He could be sentenced to death.
+If convicted, Roof could be sentenced to death.
 In announcing its intention to seek the death penalty, the US Justice Department cited several aggravating factors, including Roof's desire to incite violence and picking his victims "in order to magnify the societal impact of the offenses charged in the indictment."

-Yes.
-He faces nine counts of murder and other charges in the state court system.
+Roof faces nine counts of murder and other charges in the state court system.
 Charleston County Solicitor Scarlett Wilson has said she also will seek the death penalty.
 The state trial is scheduled to start January 17, 2017, in Charleston.

 Who were the victims?

-Shot to death were the Rev. Sharonda Coleman-Singleton, 45; Cynthia Hurd, 54; Susie Jackson, 87; Ethel Lee Lance, 70; the Rev. DePayne Middleton-Doctor, 49; the Rev. Clementa Pinckney, 41; Tywanza Sanders, 26; the Rev. Daniel Simmons, Sr., 74; and Myra Thompson, 59.
-Pinckney also was a state senator.
+The shooting victims included the Rev. Sharonda Coleman-Singleton, 45; Cynthia Hurd, 54; Susie Jackson, 87; Ethel Lee Lance, 70; the Rev. DePayne Middleton-Doctor, 49; the Rev. Clementa Pinckney, 41; Tywanza Sanders, 26; the Rev. Daniel Simmons, Sr., 74; and Myra Thompson, 59.
+Pinckney was a state senator.

 How have their relatives responded?

-Citing their Christian beliefs, they expressed forgiveness in a court hearing days after the massacre.
+Citing their Christian beliefs, family members expressed forgiveness in a court hearing days after the massacre.
 "I will never be able to hold her again, but I forgive you," a daughter of Ethel Lance said.
 "And have mercy on your soul."

 Pinckney's widow, Jennifer Pinckney, has advocated for stricter state gun laws, The Post and Courier newspaper reported.
-Some family members filed wrongful death lawsuits against the federal government, alleging Roof should not have been able to purchase the gun used in the killings, the Post and Courier said.
+Some family members filed wrongful death lawsuits against the federal government, alleging Roof should not have been able to purchase the gun used in the killings, the newspaper said.

-Local ministers, officials and members of the NAACP held a joint news conference October 31 and pleaded for peace during the Roof trial, as well as during another racially charged proceeding.

-Michael Slager, a former North Charleston police officer, is being tried for murder in the death of Walter Scott, who was fatally shot in April 2015.
-Slager is white and Scott was black.

-Charleston Mayor John Tecklenburg told the Post and Courier: "I hope and believe we will be an inspiration to everyone not in just how to conduct a trial but in how we can constructively move forward and treat everyone with love and respect rather than hate," he said.

-How has the church reacted?
+How has the church responded?

-Mother Emanuel church, a leader in African-American life in Charleston since the 1800s, is conducting a get-out-the-vote drive ahead of Tuesday's election.
+Mother Emanuel church, a pillar of Charleston's African-American community since the 1800s, conducted a get-out-the-vote drive ahead of Tuesday's election.

 Last July, the church held a one-year anniversary ceremony to mark the killings and designated July 21 Acts of Amazing Grace Day, when everyone was encouraged to perform "their own personal act of amazing grace."